mortenivar/Jed-modes/README.aspell.txt

   - aspell_remove_word_highligtning: <ctrl>-c R

     (remove color highlighting from a word)

+  - aspell_flyspell_region: <ctrl>-c r

+    (spell check a marked region)

+  - aspell_goto_next_misspelled: <Shift>-<Tab>

+    (go to the next misspelled word.
+It only works after having spell checked the entire buffer.
+It doesn't work with spell checking a region)

 <ctrl>-c is the reserved key prefix in this case.
 You may have it
 set to something else.